mojganghodsi/CSMS/Readme.md

 * [Docker](https://www.docker.com/) - containerizing engine
 * [jacoco](https://www.jacoco.org/jacoco/trunk/index.html) - code coverage library for java

+## Challenge 2
+Base on my brief knowledge on the domain, these improvment comes handy, of course with more undrestanding on bussiness domain and costumer, APIs design can improved more accuretly.
+* Better Documentation
+* Versioning API
+* Handeling error more acuretly, descriptive error message
+* Authenticating with username and password and using private access tokens
+* Implementing a rate-limit that gives the users an indication on how to use the API properly by recommending a maximum number of requests for a given time interval, And also prevents DDoS
 ## Author

 * **Mojgan Ghodsi** - *other repositories* - [Mojgan Ghodsi](https://github.com/mojganghodsi)